Château Coupe Roses, Minervois

 A cool bit of trivia is that since 1991 a friend and colleague of Françoise and Pascal, one François Serre, has been the consulting enologist at Coupe Roses, and he’s assisting Mathias now.
 For an even longer period, Serre has been the consulting enologist at Château Rayas in Châteauneuf-du-Pape.

-Thanks to Jeff Bramwell for the shot of Minerve and Cesse River Valley, the shot of Mathias Frissant, and the final shot of the upper Minervois.
+Thanks to Jeff Bramwell for the shot of Minerve and Cesse River Valley and the final shot of the upper Minervois.

 |Champ du Roy blanc||70% Grenache Blanc, |